-Item 3c.
+Item 4d.
 Safety Targets

-Transportation Planner, Anton Schauerte presented the statistics and methodology for the Safety Targets.
-Every year, the Federal Highway Administration (FHWA) required the Florida Department of Transportation (FDOT) and all Metropolitan Planning Organizations in Florida to adopt Safety Performance Measure (PM) targets.
-Developed in 2016 as part of the Moving Ahead for Progress in the 21st Century Act, or MAP-21, the targets provided a way for the MPOs and the State to track performance measures and ultimately improve on the measures.
-The chart presented to the committee listed and described the five Safety Performance Measures established under MAP-21.
+Mr. Schauerte presented the Safety Targets and said every year, the Federal Highway Administration (FHWA) required the Florida Department of Transportation (FDOT) and all Metropolitan Planning Organizations in Florida to adopt Safety Performance Measure (PM) targets.
+Developed in 2016 as part of the Moving Ahead for Progress in the 21st Century Act, or MAP-21, the targets provided a way for the MPOs and the State to track performance measures and ultimately improve on these measures.
+The chart referenced below listed and described the five Safety Performance Measures established under MAP-21.

-Sat fety Performance Measures Description 1.
+Safety Performance Measures Description 1.
 Fatalities Total number of fatalities in a motor vehicle crash 2.
 Fatalities (Rate) Total number of fatalities per 100 Million VMT (Vehicle Miles Traveled) 3.
 Serious Injuries Total number of serious injuries in a motor vehicle crash 4.
 Serious Injuries (Rate) Total number of serious injuries per 100 Million VMT (Vehicle Miles Traveled) 5.
-Non-Motorized Fatalities & Serious Injuries Combined number of non-motorized fatalities and non- motorized serious injuries involving a motor vehicle
+Non-Motorized Fatalities & Serious Injuries Combined number of non-motorized fatalities and non-motorized serious injuries involving a motor vehicle

 Performance Measures (PM) #1, #3 and #5 indicated the total number of fatalities and serious injury crashes.
 PM #2 and #4 evaluated the fatalities and serious injuries based on traffic volumes, allowing for the standardization of data.
-The rates determined in PM #2 and #4 were per 100 million Vehicle Miles Traveled (VMT).
+The rates were determined in PM #2 and #4 are per 100 million Vehicle Miles Traveled (VMT).
 The Fatality rate and Serious Injury rate allowed staff to compare crash severity across different geographic areas.
-Additionally, because crash statistics in any given year were prone to extreme fluctuations, a rolling five-year average of the data is utilized to determine trends.
+Additionally, because crash statistics in any given year were prone to extreme fluctuations, a rolling five-year average of the data was utilized to determine trends.

 The Ocala Marion TPO was provided the option to either adopt the targets established by FDOT or develop its own quantifiable safety performance targets.
 In 2019, FDOT adopted a target of "Zero" for all five (5) safety performance measures.
 For the past two years, the TPO had adopted its own Safety PM targets.
-The TPO's Safety targets would have to be submitted at the end of February 2020.
+The TPO would have to submit its Safety targets at the end of February 2020.